TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/3-calling-the-extension.rst

    Be careful, conventions!

-   The name of a class is separated into individual parts, which themselves are divided by an underscore.
+   The name of a class is separated into individual parts, which themselves are divided by an backslash.
 All parts of a class name are spelled with capital camel case, where each initial letter is capitalized.
    This style for notation is commonly known as *UpperCamelCase* because each capital letter suggests